vvsrrSunny/example-app/README.md

 * [Setup](#setup)

 ## General info
-This project migrates the business data provided in CSV to the database tables and presents it to the users with an interactive UI.
-Users can also apply multiple filters on to the table and get an interesting and valuable data.
+This project has two objectives.
+One is to serve as a prsonal website and other, this project is properly dockerized.
+This project can be futher developed with out any installations.
+Just installing docker is enough, we can have access to `npm`, `artisan` and `composer` commands using containers.

 ## Technologies
 Project is created with:
-* tailwind CSS: 3X
+* bootstrap: 5.1.3
+* sass: 1.49.9
-* laravel: 9X
+* laravel: 9.2
 * php: 8.0.9
 * Mysql: latest (we used docker container)

 ## Prerequisites
-* Docker
+* Docker (install docker)

 ## Setup
 To run this project: